Matura: Kosovo

+From 2020 to 2022, it has 100 questions (25 per subject) on Albanian, Mathematics, English and another self-chosen subject.
+This exam change was made due to Covid-19 and the students have higher requirements, since they have to obtain more than 40 points to pass.

 The tests are held on the same day for every school, usually in the middle of June.
 There is also a similar test for the Primary School pupils as well, called Testi i Semi-Maturës Shtetërore/Državni malomaturski ispit (State Semi-Matura Exam) which has 100 questions, and is mandatory for every pupil who will continue to High School.

+The Semi-Matura Exam has also changed in June 2022.
+It now has 200 points and it is held in two days, like the Matura Exam before.